KohlLabs/Local34/README.md

 ---

-Made with love (and a lot of caffeine) by Shreg.
+Made with love (and a lot of caffeine) by Shreg (Creator of KohlLabs).

 **All Rights Reserved — Personal use only.**